MooRahim/analyze-data-job-posts-using-google_sheets-excel/Formula-used.md

 # 📊 Formulas & Calculations Documentation

-This document collects all key formulas, Power Query steps, and DAX measures used in the **Data Jobs Market 2023** project.
+This document collects all key formulas, Power Query steps, and DAX measures used in the **Data Jobs Market Analysis** project.
 It serves as a technical reference for anyone who wants to reproduce or learn from this work.

 ---